Zenikolas/tree-serialization/README.md

 # Welcome to Tree serialization project!
-The aim of the project is to provide mechanism for serialization of multi-dimensional trees to stream either stdout or file stream and de-serialise them back
+The aim of the project is to provide mechanism for serialization of multi-dimensional trees to stream either stdout or file and de-serialise them back

 ## Values
 Trees can holds three different types of values: